 If you notice that your Norfolk Pine Tree is limp and drooping then this might be a sign it is not receiving enough humidity and is too dry.
 You might try misting and deeply watering the tree to bring it back to life.

 You will know when it’s time to water your Norfolk pine tree when about 25% of the soil volume in its pot is dry.
-Don’t let it completely dry out the way a lot of your other houseplants might prefer.
+Don’t let the soil completely dry out like some of your other houseplants might prefer.
 Water the tree until you notice water coming through the drainage holes at the bottom of the pot.
 You should then discard the extra water that accumulates in the saucer.
 You will notice if the Norfolk pine tree is too dry when the tips of the branches turn brown and crispy.

 Planting Your Living Christmas Tree

 If you plan on planting your Norfolk Tree out in the garden after the holiday season has wrapped, here are some quick tips and essential information.

 Since a Norfolk tree is not native to colder climates, like many pine trees, it might not survive outdoors.
 Since it does not have a great tolerance for the cold, we recommend only planting it outdoors if you live in USDA plant hardiness zones 10 or 11.
 Meaning the temperature rarely drops below 35-45°F in the winter.
 If you do live in one of these regions, find a place in the yard that is bright and receives lots of natural light.

 If you live in a colder region, but would still prefer your Norfolk pine to stay outdoors during the summer, leave it in its pot rather than planting it in the ground.
 This way, you can take it back inside before Jack Frost creeps back into town next autumn.

 Norfolk pines are awesome indoor plants as they improve the air quality and are visually stunning.
 Keep in mind they are mildly toxic to pets and can cause possible vomiting or stomach irritation if needles are consumed.